 Add the flour and spice mixture to the creamed mixture alternately with water, beginning and ending with the flour mixture.

 Pour the batter into a 9-inch square baking pan coated with cooking spray.
 Bake for 40 minutes or until a wooden pick inserted in center comes out clean.

 Cool in pan for 10 minutes.
 I use a skewer to make holes all over the gingerbread and then pour the warm lemon glaze all over the top.

-- Gingerbread Cake from Simply Recipes
+- Gingerbread Biscotti from Simply Recipes

 - Gramercy Tavern’s Gingerbread from Smitten Kitchen

 - Gingerbread Biscotti from She Wears Many Hats

 - Whole Wheat Gingerbread Pancakes from Cookie and Kate